yaya2devops/cloudblog/clcphls2u000308l7b4ijcfik.md

 # [Udemy, Stephane Maarek Course](https://www.udemy.com/course/aws-certified-developer-associate-dva-c01/)

-Stephane is a good one, he is able to break down complex concepts into easy-to-understand pieces and break down complex concepts into easy-to-understand pieces and be able to engage and motivate students.
+Stephane is a good one, he is able to break down complex concepts into easy-to-understand pieces able to engage and motivate students.
 This course of his should cover all you require.

 # [Practice Tests, Neal Davis](https://www.udemy.com/course/aws-developer-associate-practice-exams/)